If you have a question that is not answered below, please contact us.

-What can I expect if I receive a request to begin the ED process?
+What can our organization expect if we receive a request to begin the ED process?

-What if we are a fiscally sponsored project, not yet independently incorporated?
+What if our organization is a fiscally sponsored project, not yet independently incorporated?

 ED can only be conducted on an independent legal entity.
-If you have not yet been independently incorporated, then we cannot conduct ED on your organization – if requested by the grantmaker, we may instead be able to conduct ED on your fiscal sponsor.
+If your organization has not yet been independently incorporated, then we cannot conduct ED on the organization.
+If requested by the grantmaker, NGOsource may instead be able to conduct ED on your project’s fiscal sponsor.

-What if we are a semi-autonomous department of a university (such as a department, center, or lab)?
+What if our organization is a semi-autonomous department of a university (such as a department, center, or lab)?

 ED can only be conducted on an independent legal entity.
-If you are a department of a university but do not have your own legal existence and governance documents, as well as your own financial accounting, then we cannot conduct ED on your organization – we will need to conduct ED on the university as a whole.
+If your organization is a department of a university but does not have its own legal existence and governance documents, as well as its own financial accounting, then NGOsource cannot conduct ED on the organization – we will need to conduct ED on the university as a whole.